content-island/workshop-step-by-step-guide/03-post-detail/README.md

  </Layout>
 ```

-Let's give a try
+Let's give it a try:

 ```bash
 npm run dev
 ```

-And now let's deep dive into the post content, we will create a separate componente for this.
+Now let’s dive into the post content.
+We’ll create a separate component for this.

 _src/pods/post/post.pod.astro_